mdgriffith/style-elements/NOTES.md

 So, our styling file turns into a library that we use to create our composable elements that we want to use on our site.
 This makes our views super clean.

 Also, I mentioned earlier that we need a way to send style modifications to children in order to make out flex layout idea work easily.
 By creating our own nodes, there's a way to propagate values to the child in the background.

-I realize this is sorta bizarre, I'm open to different approaches.
+# Let's look at a full example

+I've converted the styles for [my blog to use this library](link_to_file), so you can see what this looks like on a small/medium site.

+Here are my thoughts after doing the conversion.

+   1. There tends to be more initial work, but once you get blocks defined things move way faster than normal styling.
+      - This could be addressed by shipping a package that's essentially a bootstrap.
+Something that provides everything already set up and is extensible.
+   2. You have to adjust your thinking to focus on `style blocks`.
+Once you do, things are great.
+   2. Easier to make a modification to my styles.
+   3. In being forced to use this constricted model for styling, a lot of the existing complications I had in my css have been resolved into something much simpler.

+It feels like an elmish solution.
+The tradeoff is some initial boilerplate for something thats much more maintainable.